-The Self-build and Custom Housebuilding Act 2015 requires all local authorities, including Ashford Borough Council, to keep a register of individuals who are seeking to acquire serviced plots of land in the borough on which to build their own homes.
+The Self-build and Custom Housebuilding Act 2015 requires all local authorities, including Ashford Borough Council, to keep a register of individuals who are seeking to acquire serviced plots of land in the borough.
+These plots are then used to build their own homes on.

-The council has set up a register to determine the demand for sites from those interested in undertaking self-build and custom build housing projects.
+The council has set up a register to register the demand for sites from those interested in undertaking self-build and custom build housing projects.